nak-sued-webmasters/theme/README.md

 all of the various components in all of their variations.
 It may not be 100% exhaustive but it should give you a good idea of what your theme will look like at a glance.

+For the specific layout of websites for districts of NAC Southgermany we assambled a prototyp at `examples/nak-bezirk-home.html`.

 You can start a development server at `http://localhost:8000` by running `grunt serve`.
 Your theme will automatically compile while the server is running.

 ## Deeper Customization